AyushKashyapII/BitTorrent/README.md

 The application will connect to the tracker, find peers, and begin downloading.
 The final file will be saved in the same directory where you run the command.

 Press `Ctrl+C` at any time to gracefully shut down the client.

+## Acknowledgements

+This project was a significant learning endeavor, and its development was greatly aided by the excellent resources from the community.
+Special thanks to:

+-   **Arpit Bhayani** for his clear and insightful videos on peer-to-peer networks and system design.
+-   **Jesse Li** for the incredibly detailed and well-written blog post, "[Building a BitTorrent client from the ground up in Go](https://blog.jse.li/posts/torrent/)," which served as an invaluable reference.

 ## Key Concepts Learned